Store credit card and major network credit card side by side comparing credit building speed

 FICO and VantageScore both reward a diverse mix of credit types.
 A major network revolving card contributes meaningfully to credit mix.
 A private-label store card contributes to the same revolving category but is viewed by many lenders as a weaker signal of creditworthiness.
 Adding a secured card or credit builder loan alongside either card type accelerates results more than doubling up on retail cards.

-Key Takeaway: Payment history drives 35% of a FICO Score — the largest single factor.
+One factor above all others: Payment history drives 35% of a FICO Score, the largest single component.
 Major network cards build a broader credit footprint across all 3 bureaus, while store cards are better treated as a short-term bridge for thin-file consumers who cannot yet qualify for a network card.

 When Does Choosing a Store Card Actually Make Sense?